caleb531/automata/README.md

-For performance, this dictionary is cached after being built, and is only invalidated when calling `NFA.eliminate_lambda()`; therefore, any mutations you make to the NFA after its construction will require invalidating the cache like
+For performance, this dictionary is cached after being built, and is only invalidated when calling `NFA.eliminate_lambda()`; therefore, any mutations you make to an NFA after its construction will require invalidating the cache like
 so:

 ```python